stephenhowell/kinect2scratch/version1/readme.md

 and please let me know!
 I'm writing up a PhD and I'd love to hear if this has been useful to you.
 Email: [stephenhowell@outlook.com](mailto://stephenhowell@outlook.com)

-If you just want to cite where you got the software, please cite this page:
+If you just want to cite where you got the software, please cite this page or the latest software page:
 > Howell, S. (2012).
-Kinect2Scratch (Version 1.5) [Computer Software]. https://github.com/stephenhowell/kinect2scratch/version1
+Kinect2Scratch (Version 1.5) [Computer Software]. https://stephenhowell.github.io/kinect2scratch/

 When not [working](https://twitter.com/Howell_MSFT), or being a husband, and dad to 4 great kids, I'm a PhD candidate in SMARTlab, College of Engineering, University College Dublin, Ireland.
 You can email me academic opportunities (e.g. if you'd like to collaborate on some research): [stephen.howell@ucdconnect.ie](mailto://stephen.howell@ucdconnect.ie)